stephaneworkspace/astrology/README.md

 # Use

-1) Download ephemfiles on https://www.astro.com/ftp/swisseph/ and put then in a directory
+1) Download ephemfiles (see ephem_files1.png ephem_files2.png ephem_files3.png) on https://www.astro.com/ftp/swisseph/ and put then in a directory

 2.1) Simple natal chart